-A subset of the Agricultural Easement Program, the Wetland Reserve Easement Program (WRE) provides financial and technical assistance to help conserve wetlands and their related benefits.
+A subset of the Agricultural Easement Program, the Wetland Reserve Easement program (WRE) provides financial and technical assistance to help conserve wetlands and their related benefits.
 WRE helps restore, protect and enhance enrolled wetlands directly to private landowners and Indian tribes through the purchase of a wetland reserve easement.

 Eligible Uses